May the Devil Take You: Plot

-Maya returns to the villa, where she discovers a set of dolls made with the hair of each respective family member just before the presence invites her to become a satanic priestess.
+Maya returns to the villa and enters the cellar, seeing a set of dolls representing her family, made of their hair.
+The presence invites her to become a follower.
+Maya agrees, influenced by the priestess.
 Fully under its sway, Maya confronts her siblings.
-She pleads with Ruben to join her, as the devil only wants the souls of Alfie and Nara.
+She tempts with Ruben to join her and sacrifice Alfie and Nara.
 He refuses, prompting her to murder him by dismembering a doll made of his hair.

-Alfie experiences a vision of her father betraying and killing the satanic priestess, and getting cursed by her with the mysterious illness.
-He then buries her under the cellar floor.
-Realizing that the presence is actually the priestess and that it is in control of Maya's body, Alfie tries to bargain for Maya's release.
-The priestess mocks Alfie, claiming that Maya has fully become one with her, before using Alfie's doll to torture her.
-Alfie then takes Maya's hair doll and burns it in the fire, resulting in Maya's death.
-Alfie then digs up the body of the priestess in order to burn the chunk of Lesmana's hair that she swallowed.
-Alfie then sees the priestess, who drags her down underground.
+Alfie experiences a vision of her father betraying the priestess when she demanded Alfie as the next payment.
+He killed the priestess and buried her under the cellar floor, but not before she cursed his entire bloodline.

+Alfie tries to bargain with the priestess for Maya's release.
+The priestess mocks her, before using the doll to torture her.
+Alfie then takes Maya's hair doll and burns it, setting Maya on fire.
+Alfie then digs up the priestess' corpse, cuts out Lesmana's hair that she swallowed for the ritual.
+She burns the hair, which ends the curse and makes the mark on her arm vanishe.

-Alfie awakens in a pit of mud, where she is entwined in hair.
-She manages to free herself but is unable to climb out of the pit.
+The priestess manifests, drags Alfie into a pit quickly filling with mud, and wraps her with hair.
+Alfie cuts herself free but is unable to climb out of the pit.
 Just as she has given up, Alfie hears her mother's voice and sees her hand.
-She uses it to climb out of the pit, discovering that the hand actually belongs to Nara.
+She grabs it to climb out of the pit, discovering that the hand actually belongs to Nara.
 Now free, the pair escape the villa.
-Back in the home, the camera pans over the villa's interior and shows the dark doorway of the basement.
+Back in the home, the camera pans over the villa's interior and shows the dark doorway of the cellar.